rmsk2/tokenissuer/README.md

 I made the experience that an IPad Pro bought in 2016 (using IPad OS 17) only allows to import a client certificate if the RSA key size is at maximum 2048 bits and (when using `openssl pkcs12`) if the PFX file was generated with the `-legacy` flag.

+# Running the token issuer during development

+In its simplest form you can run the token issuer using the following command `TOK_ISS_HMAC_SECRET=hmac-secret ./tokenissuer` which sets the environment variable `TOK_ISS_HMAC_SECRET`.
+This is the only variable which has to be set.
+For all other config items there are more or less sensible (at least to me) default values.